 Jesus Christ considered this passage so important that He quoted it during His visit to the American continent and commanded His disciples to write it down (3 Nephi 24:1-3).

 And John the Baptist referenced the same passage when he conferred the Aaronic Priesthood on Joseph Smith and Oliver Cowdery in May of 1829.
 According to Joseph Smith’s account, John told them that this priesthood “shall never be taken again from the earth until the sons of Levi do offer again an offering unto the Lord in righteousness” (Joseph Smith—History 1:69, Doctrine & Covenants 13:1).
 Oliver remembered it slightly differently: “This priesthood and this authority…shall remain upon earth, that the Sons of Levi may yet offer an offering unto the Lord in righteousness!”
-(Joseph Smith—History, footnote)
+(Joseph Smith—History, endnote)

 Who are these “sons of Levi,” and what is this offering which they will give to the Lord in righteousness after they are purified?